parse-community/parse-server-example/README.md

 # Local Development

-* Make sure you have at least Node 4.3. `node --version`
+1. Make sure you have a compatible Node.js version installed.
+Run `node --version` to see your local Node.js version.
+Open the `package.json` file too see which version of Node.js this example repository requires at `{ engines": { "node": "<NODE_VERSION>" } }`.
+Note that there may be other Parse Server version available that support older or newer Node.js versions, see the [Parse Server compatibility table](https://github.com/parse-community/parse-server#compatibility).
-* Clone this repo and change directory to it.
+2. Clone this repository and change directory to it.
-* `npm install`
-* Install mongo locally using http://docs.mongodb.org/master/tutorial/install-mongodb-on-os-x/
+3. Run `npm install`.
+4. Install a MongoDB database locally from https://docs.mongodb.org/master/tutorial/install-mongodb-on-os-x.
-* Run `mongo` to connect to your database, just to make sure it's working.
-Once you see a mongo prompt, exit with Control-D
+5. Run `mongo` to connect to your database, just to make sure it's working.
+Once you see a mongo prompt, exit with `Control-D`.
-* Run the server with: `npm start`
+6. Launch Parse Server with `npm start`.
-* By default it will use a path of /parse for the API routes.
-To change this, or use older client SDKs, run `export PARSE_MOUNT=/1` before launching the server.
+7. By default the API route will use `/parse` as a base.
+You can change this by setting the environment variable `PARSE_MOUNT`, for example in the CLI run run `export PARSE_MOUNT=/app` to set the path to `app`.
-* You now have a database named "dev" that contains your Parse data
-* Install ngrok and you can test with devices
+8. Your Parse Server is not running and is connected to your local database named `dev` in which the data is stored that you manage via Parse Server.

 ## Helpful Scripts
 These scripts can help you to develop your app for Parse Server: